 Oishii’s strawberries are a modern recreation of the Omakase Strawberry, found seasonally in the Japanese Alps.
 The innovative company uses vertical farming technology to replicate the ideal weather conditions each berry requires all year round.
 A “culinary experience in every bite,” Oishii’s luxurious fruit is sweet, smooth, and smells as delicious as it tastes.

 A sweet response to a laundry list of dietary restrictions, Partake offers delicious and convenient packaged cookies ($14.99) and baking mixes ($23.99) that are gluten-free, vegan, and free of the top 9 allergens.
 Inspired by her daughter’s food allergies and supported by Rihanna and Jay-Z (seriously – both have invested in the brand), Denise Woodard is on a mission to change the face of CPG food and beverage and eradicate food insecurity along the way with Partake.

 Toodaloo is every snacker’s dream: the brand has infused adaptogens into its actually-good-for-you trail mixes.
-Flavors like Smokeshow, Deja Brew, and Turning Heads ($39) – made with real nuts, seeds, spices, fruits, and flowers – introduce a new taste, crunch, and feeling into the snacking experience.
+Flavors like Smokeshow, Hot To Trot, and Turning Heads ($39) – made with real nuts, seeds, spices, fruits, and flowers – introduce a new taste, crunch, and feeling into the snacking experience.
 The brand’s exceptional branding and commitment to sustainability offer a whipped cream and cherry on top one-two punch.